Kapy2003/web-crawler-custom/README.md

    ```

 4. **Install the isolated browser**:
    This downloads a local Chromium binary to your user cache.
-It does **not** install a system-wide browser.
    - **Linux/macOS**: `~/.cache/ms-playwright/`
    - **Windows**: `%USERPROFILE%\AppData\Local\ms-playwright`